France women's national football team: FIFA Women's World Cup 2023

+Olympic Games 2024

+At the 2024 Summer Olympics, France reached the quarter-finals, where they were eliminated by Brazil after a 1–0 defeat.
+Despite dominating much of the match and missing a first-half penalty through Sakina Karchaoui, France conceded a late goal scored by Gabi Portilho in the 82nd minute.

+Laurent Bonadei Era

+Since 23 2024, Laurent Bonadei has managed "les Bleues".

 UEFA Women's Euro 2025

-France qualified for the UEFA Women’s Euro 20256 and were placed in Group D with England, Wales, and the Netherlands.
+France qualified for the UEFA Women’s Euro 2025 and were placed in Group D with England, Wales, and the Netherlands.
 They finished at the top of the group with 9 points and advanced to the quarterfinals.
 They played Germany and lost in penalty shootout on July 19, 2025.

+FIFA Women's World Cup 2027

+On 9 June 2026, France qualified for the 2027 FIFA Women's World Cup after defeating the Republic of Ireland 1–0.

 Team image

 Nicknames

 The France women's national football team has been known or nicknamed as the "Les Bleues (The Blues)".